Diabetic Nephropathy and Hypertension Management

 Long-standing hyperglycemia is a significant risk factor for development of DN.
 It may directly result in mesangial expansion and injury.
 The mesangium expands initially by cell proliferation and later by cell hypertrophy.
 Transforming growth factor (TGF-beta) is especially important in mediation of this expansion and later fibrosis via collagen and fibronectin deposition.
 Advanced glycosylation end products (AGEs) can be formed by the binding of glucose to proteins in kidneys and in the circulation.
 AGEs can form cross-links over years of hyperglycemia and can contribute to renal damage by stimulation of growth and fibrotic factors, as well as increasing oxidative stress.
-There can also be increased levels of mediators of proliferation and expansion, such as platelet derived growth factor, vascular endothelial growth factor (VEGF), and TGF-beta, all of which can contribute to further renal and microvascular complications.
+There can also be increased levels of mediators of proliferation and expansion, such as platelet derived growth factor, vascular endothelial growth factor (VEGF), and TGF-beta, and reduction in renal nitric oxide levels all of which can contribute to further renal and microvascular complications.

 There is also activation of the renin-angiotensin system in the proximal tubular cells, podocytes, and mesangial cells.
 Angiotensin II (Ang II) is stimulated in diabetes.
 Even though the levels of plasma renin activity are suppressed in diabetics, as compared to controls, there is evidence that intrarenal levels of Ang II are increased.